chethanvasishta/essential-cs/README.md

     - Is malloc a system call?
 If yes, how does the program know how to call it?
 If no, what does malloc do?
     - Let's say there's a system call falloc().
 Is making a system call same as calling foo()?
 If not, what's the difference?
     - Describe how a system call works.
+8. Can you call a DLL compiled with a different compiler?
+For e.g. helloworld.exe compiled with MSVC-14 that wants to use a function bar() in dep.dll compiled with Intel C++ compiler?
+Other scenarios:
+    - Helloworld.exe -MSVC-14, dep.dll - MSVC-19?
+    - Helloworld.exe - 32-bit MSVC-14, dep.dll 64-bit MSVC-14?
+If that works, how?
+If not, why not?

+### Multiple-Processes

+1. Can you launch multiple instances of an application in a system simultaneously?
+If  yes,
+    - What gets shared between the instances?
+    - How many copies of the dependent DLLs are in memory?
+    - In the above example, can another instance dereference the pointer p and read p[0]?
+Can another instance write to that?
+2. If two different applications running simultaneously refer to a same DLL, are there two copies of the DLL in memory?
+If no,
+    - What happens to the state inside the DLL?
+Is it accessible across processes?
+    - If there's a function bar() inside the DLL, can it be called by both processes simultaneously?
+What happens if bar() modifies a global state inside a DLL?
+    - Exercise: Create the above scenario, attach a debugger like Visual Studio and see what gets loaded and shared?
+3. If two programs allocate two 10 MB arrays in RAM, can one access the array of another?
+If not, who prevents this from happening?
+   - What's the mechanism to prevent one process accessing memory of another process?
+   -

 Rough: Context switching, sending pointers across processes, threads,